PurpleKingdomGames/indigo-website/indigodocs/organisation/scene-management.md

 But this isn't actually necessary since `StartScene` is at the head of the list.

-To move between scenes, you use events, defined simply as:
+To move between scenes you use events, defined simply as:

 ```scala
 sealed trait SceneEvent extends GlobalEvent